RowanTL/HushGP/README.md

 https://erp12.github.io/pyshgp/html/core_instructions.html

-I'm not going to include no-ops.

-Interpush doesn't have the code stack.
-Time to test this against pysh.

 ## Tasks
 * [ ] Post minimal core of exec to haskell discourse for advice about speed optimization.
 * [x] Do test-driven development on this one.